 My three years of study at Le Cordon Bleu New Zealand has been the most valuable experience yet.
 It's not merely a matter of graduating with a Bachelors degree, it helped me grow towards an excellent career in culinary arts.
 The degree allowed me to learn not only the French technique of cuisine and patisserie but also how to manage my own business, be a leader and a problem solver.
 The knowledge and skills I have been taught gave me the confidence to pursue my passion and provided me with opportunities to work in excellent hotels and restaurants in Wellington.
 The lecturers, chefs, and staff are professional and they are open to students' opinions making it a great learning environment.

-My time at Le Cordon Bleu New Zealand helped prepare me for the industry, not only in necessary foundational skills, but also in the ability to transform ingredients.
-I specifically think of the Superior Patisserie final in which each student was tasked with developing and designing their own entremet.
-This was a perfect exercise to prepare me for the industry.
-Le Cordon Bleu New Zealand was such a positive growth experience for me, and I definitely miss the comradery amongst students, staff, and faculty.
-The encouraging yet honest criticism of the Chefs prepares students for the field in which every customer becomes a critic, and there is always room to improve.
+My time at Le Cordon Bleu NZ helped prepare me for the industry, not only in necessary foundational skills, but also in the ability to transform ingredients.
+Le Cordon Bleu New Zealand was such a positive growth experience for me, and I definitely miss the comraderie amongst students, staff, and faculty.
+The encouraging yet honest criticism by the Chefs prepares students for the field in which every customer becomes a critic, and there is always room to improve.
+Emily Novak, Food Scientist, Ferrara Candy

 Following the completion of his Diplôme de Cuisine, Sheng was determined to advance his skills and knowledge in molecular gastronomy. erefore, he decided to attain a Diplôme Avancé Culinaire in Cuisine at Le Cordon Bleu New Zealand.
 To put his skills to the test, the young chef entered the Wellington Culinary Fair competition, and came out victorious with a silver medal awarded by e NZ Chefs Association.
 Soon after, Sheng Fu was required to begin his internship placement at Huka Lodge.
 He amazed his superiors with his professionalism and knowledge of advanced cuisine techniques.
 After completing his internship and graduating, Sheng Fu was o ered a permanent full-time position as Commis